doe300/cpplog/README.md

 To write your own Logger, simply follow this easy steps:

 1. Write a Logger-class publicly extending **Logger** (in the header-file **logger.h**) and overwrite at least **logMessage**.
-2. Use the global variable **LOGGER** to set the logger to an instance of your custom class
+2. Use the global variable **DEFAULT_LOGGER** to set the logger to an instance of your custom class
 3. Done!